-Blood clots may form in and around your heart, leading to a heart attack.
+- Brain, heart and other organs - blood clots may form in and around your heart, leading to a heart attack.
 Pieces of a blood clot can break free and create an embolus that blocks blood flow to arteries in other organs such as your brain or kidneys.
+Symptoms may include:

-If the clot is in your lungs, it’s called a pulmonary embolism (PE).
-Common symptoms include:
+- Lungs - if the clot is in your lungs, it’s called a pulmonary embolism (PE).
+Common symptoms of PE include:

 - Chest pain that worsens with a deep breath

 Specialized bloodwork is often used to diagnose blood clotting disorders.
 Blood tests may include: